 Our school timetable comprises of thirty teaching periods per week for each year group.
-Small class sizes with a high staff to pupil ratio supports effective implementation of the curriculum, along with clinical support from the Speech and Language Therapist, Mental Health Practitioners, Occupational Therapist, Assistant Educational Psychologist and Clinical Psychologist.
+Small class sizes with a high staff to pupil ratio (2-3 pupils with a teacher and TA(s)) supports effective implementation of the curriculum, along with clinical support from the Speech and Language Therapist, Mental Health Practitioners, Occupational Therapist, Assistant Educational Psychologist and Clinical Psychologist.
 Most pupils at Key Stage 4 are taught by subject specialists.
-Some pupils may have bespoke timetables that take account of particular strengths and areas of need.
+All pupils have bespoke timetables that take account of particular strengths and areas of need.
 Individual interventions are planned as required in order to close gaps in knowledge and skills, supporting pupils to make progress.